Updated: Dec 7, 2022

 10. Put Your Phone Away

-Another one I am trying to work on, but when I do make a point to do this, I feel so much better.
-I try to take a couple pics at the beginning of a party/gathering for the mems and then put my phone away for the rest of the time.
+Another one I am trying to work on!
+When I do make this a priority, I feel so much better.
+I try to take a couple pics at the beginning of an event and/or gathering, and then put my phone away for the rest of the time.
 The best way to stay present is to take away the factors that blur our ability to focus on the here & now — things like our phones, social media, tv, alcohol, etc. All of these things are numbing devices.
-If we limit these things, we are suddenly forced to pay attention.
+If we limit these interferences, we are suddenly forced to pay attention.
 Try keeping your phone in your jacket for the night and take note of how much happier you are for it.

 I hope some of these tips help you!
 Let me know if you found them helpful.